|Program Description and Goals||PhD in Biomedical

 Admission to the PhD program does not constitute or guarantee a student’s admission to candidacy for the PhD degree.
 Within two full-time semesters or completion of 18 semester credit hours after completion of the qualifying exam, each student must submit an advance to candidacy proposal and give an oral presentation of their completed and proposed work to their Advising Committee.
 Successful advance to candidacy proposal defense includes approval of both the written proposal and its oral presentation.
 Approval of the advance to candidacy proposal is required for continued progress towards the degree and designation as a doctoral candidate.

-A student passes their advance to candidacy proposal defense if the majority of their committee votes to pass and the student’s primary advisor votes to pass.
+A student passes their advance to candidacy proposal defense if the majority of their Advising Committee votes to pass and the student’s primary advisor votes to pass.
+In the event of a tie, the Associate Dean of Academic Affairs will break the tie.
+If the Associate Dean of Academic Affairs is on the committee, the Committee Chair will break the tie.
+If the Associate Dean of Academic Affairs is the Committee Chair, the Dean will break the tie.
 If the student passes, he or she is admitted to candidacy.
-If the student does not pass, the committee can recommend failure without another attempt or failure with the opportunity to re-defend within 30 days.
+If the student does not pass, the Advising Committee can recommend failure without another attempt or failure with the opportunity to re-defend within 30 days.
 If the student again does not pass the defense, he or she will be given the option of completing a Master of Science in Biomedical Informatics degree, but will otherwise be dismissed from the doctoral program.

 Students who have exceeded their time to degree deadline or a milestone deadline for the qualifying exam or prospectus may petition APG for an extension.
 The Petition to Extend Time Boundary for Qualifying Exam, Advance to Candidacy or Dissertation Defense form can be found under the Current Student Forms section of the SBMI website.